Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Introduction

 In recent years, micro air vehicles (MAVs) have been widely applied in diverse real-world scenarios to improve working efficiency and reduce the risk of human operators.
 However, endurance remains a significant limitation, especially for applications that demand persistent operation, such as large-scale infrastructure inspection or long-duration surveillance.
 In such missions, MAVs often consume substantial energy when traveling between waypoints, and their limited battery capacity prevents continuous task execution.
 To alleviate this issue, researchers have proposed HATVs \cite{kalantari2014modeling, zhang2022autonomous, fan2019autonomous, zhang2023model, wu2023unified, pan2023skywalker, cao2024aircrab, yu2025hybrid, yang2022sytab, qin2020hybrid, lin2024skater}, which combine the long-endurance advantage of ground vehicles with the mobility of aerial platforms.
 Most of these designs are based on quadrotors, leveraging their compact size and vertical takeoff and landing capability for seamless locomotion mode switching.

-Despite these advantages, quadrotor-based HATVs suffer from inherent under-actuation: attitude and position control cannot be decoupled.
+Despite these advantages, quadrotor-based HATVs suffer from inherent underactuation: attitude and position control cannot be decoupled.
 As a result, the vehicle must tilt its body to generate forward thrust, which produces undesired vertical forces during ground locomotion and reduces efficiency.
 To overcome such limitations of conventional quadrotor-based aerial robots, researchers have explored fully actuated MAVs (FAMAVs), which can generate arbitrary forces and torques in six degrees of freedom.
 This capability enables independent control of translation and rotation, making FAMAVs a promising basis for HATVs, particularly in scenarios requiring efficient ground locomotion or physical interaction \cite{hamandi2021design, bodie2020active, bodie2020towards}.
-Nevertheless, actuation redundancy introduces challenges in control allocation, and the coexistence of multiple locomotion modes further complicates the control problem.
+Nevertheless, actuation redundancy introduces challenges in control allocation, increases mechanical complexity, and may reduce energy efficiency due to additional actuators and structures.
+Moreover, the coexistence of multiple locomotion modes further complicates the control problem.

-In this work, we present the design of \emph{Tilt-Ropter}, a novel hybrid aerial-terrestrial vehicle that integrates tilt rotors with two passive wheels, as shown in Fig.~\ref{fig:tilt_ropter}.
+In this work, we present the design of \emph{Tilt-Ropter}, a fully actuated hybrid aerial-terrestrial vehicle that integrates tilt rotors with two passive wheels, as shown in Fig.~\ref{fig:tilt_ropter}.
 This configuration enables efficient locomotion both in the air and on the ground, with thrust generated directly along the direction of motion to improve maneuverability.
-To address the challenges of redundant actuation and multi-modal locomotion, we design a unified wrench-based NMPC framework that incorporates actuator constraints and ground-specific non-holonomic conditions.
-To further improve robustness during terrestrial locomotion and environmental interaction, an external wrench estimation method tailored to the tilt-rotor system is integrated, allowing the controller to compensate for ground reaction wrenches and external disturbances in real time.
+To address the challenges of redundant actuation and multi-modal locomotion, we design a unified wrench-based nonlinear model predictive controller (NMPC) framework that incorporates actuator constraints and ground-specific non-holonomic conditions.
+To account for complex and difficult-to-model wheel-ground interaction forces and torques during terrestrial locomotion, we adopt an external wrench estimation framework that treats contact effects as disturbances rather than explicitly modeling friction and rolling dynamics.
+The estimated external wrench is incorporated into the dynamic model to improve tracking robustness under modeling uncertainties.
+The main contributions of this work are summarized as follows: \begin{itemize} \item The design and implementation of a fully actuated hybrid aerial-terrestrial vehicle that integrates tilt rotors with passive wheels, enabling high maneuverability and energy-efficient locomotion.